ForgeOps 2025.1

 -

 Ping Identity now supports ForgeOps-provided Docker images.
-Accordingly, the documentation is revised, and the "unsupported" admonition is removed.
+We’ve revised the documentation and removed the "unsupported" admonition.

 - New supported product versions